 As much as we don’t like the idea of a surgery, sometimes it can help improve your dog’s quality of life whether now or in the future.
 In my case, my left knee popped in and out so easily, it would eventually wear out my cartilage, causing arthritis.
-Although I don’t appear to be affected by my patellar luxation now, it will be too late once I develop arthritis, which is extremely painful and incurable.
+Although I can still walk well most of the time, it would be too late once I develop arthritis, which is extremely painful and incurable.
 There is also a chance that this condition may lead to a ruptured cranial cruciate ligament.

 On the brighter side, there are some dog owners who told mama that their dogs lived with luxating patella all their lives without problems.
 It all comes down to individual situations, such as the severity of the condition.
 Hence, it’s best to consult a trusted vet (or two) before making a decision.

 2. How much does the surgery cost?

 I had my operation done by Dr. Hsu from The Animal Clinic.
 The surgery on my left knee cost the humans $763.60, including post-surgery medication.
 However, it may vary depending on the complexity of the surgery and other surgical variables.
 Dr. Hsu initially advised mama that the surgery would cost about $900, so she’s happy that the final cost is less than that.

 3. Do I need to make any preparations for the surgery?

 Even though Dr. Hsu told mama that it’s not necessary for her to stay home to care for me, she still did for the first two weeks.
 I’m glad she made that decision because I was feeling extremely manja the first few days.
 It helped a lot that she was around to accompany and comfort me.

 - Cut your pup’s nails as long nails will affect its balance, especially with only three legs!

 - Mama bathed me right before sending me to surgery because I wouldn’t be able to touch water for the next 2 weeks